-What challenges has the Independent Electoral and Boundaries Commission encountered regarding procurements of electoral materials?
+What major challenges has the Independent Electoral and Boundaries Commission encountered regarding procurements of electoral materials?

-The Independent Electoral and Boundaries Commission (IEBC) has faced a number of procurement challenges, particularly related to ballot papers and the Kenya Integrated Elections Management System (KIEMS).
+The Independent Electoral and Boundaries Commission (IEBC) has faced a number of legal challenges on procurements, particularly related to ballot papers and the Kenya Integrated Elections Management System (KIEMS).